 Six Black Entertainers who Stand the Test of Time

-Black Singers Male: He admitted during an interview with Tavis Smiley that he had a stuttering problem when he was a kid and the other kids teased him but who knew he would get a record deal in his late teens and skyrocket to international fame like he did?
+Black Singers Male: He admitted during an interview with Tavis Smiley that he had a stuttering problem when he was a kid and the other kids teased him but who knew he would get a record deal in his late teens and skyrocket to international fame as he did?
 I remember in high school when Prince‘s first album came out one of my classmates who was a musician stated “This dude is going to be a huge star” as he read the multiple credits from that first album where Prince arranged, produced and wrote much or all of his material.
 In those days that was rare.
 Prince has constantly reinvented himself over the decades boldly going where many black male celebrities never would.

-There is no other artist that can take such a long period of time between releases including isolating themselves from their fans and brand and still be as relevent as Sade.
+Black Female Singers: There is no other artist that can take such a long period of time between releases including isolating themselves from their fans and brand and still be as relevant as Sade.
 This woman can put out an album every 10 years and have a new generation of fans along with the old anxiously anticipating the release in the same way.
 Unlike the others on the list, Sade has never reinvented herself either, she is the same as she was when the group released their first single “Hang On To Your Love” from the album Diamond Life in 1984.

 Costing a whopping $300.00 each, Dre was able to take his headphones and tap into the Apple crowd who didn’t mind spending lots of money on quality brands from a highly respected producer.
 It’s not often these days you can be anywhere in public and not see someone wearing Dre’s headphones that have in large part replaced the familiar Apple headphones that were once just as popular.
 Dr Dre‘s Beats line has now grown to even more tech devices that look to be just as promising.
 Click Next for Next Singer

 Doug E Fresh

 Hip Hop Artists; This is an odd case that is hard to explain except to say Doug E. Fresh probably had no idea his song The Show was not only going to be monster hit but it has reached iconic status more than 25 years after its release.
 If that song is played at ANY party the crowd will beat the hell out of each other to get to the dance floor.

 Black Singers Male: Maxwell made a brilliant move early in his career, he used Sade’s producer for his first album Stuart Mathewman who only ended up producing a few songs on the album.
 The first single from Maxwell’s debut Till the Cops Come Knocking failed to catch on at urban radio then the label, Columbia, released Ascension (Don’t Ever Wonder) and all hell broke loose.
 The record was a smash.